Deir Sharaf: Post-1967

 After the 1995 accords, 23% of village land was classified as Area B, the remaining 77% as Area C. 236 dunams Deir Sharaf’s land has been confiscated by the Israel for the Israeli settlement of Shavei Shomron, located just north of Deir Sharaf.

 On 3 July 2014, Israeli authorities stated that they were confiscating 16 dunams of land near the village for “military purposes”.

+Demography

+The village's residents have their origins in various places, including Ramin, 'Atara, Qusin, Kafr Aqab and others.